 The world has undergone many changes in our life time, and has undergone even more beyond it.
 From globalisation to a push to dematerialisation, people are finding different ways of doing business every day.
 The difference is that the time between these changes in business is decreasing so rapidly that many companies are unable to keep up with the pace, and they pay the ultimate price.

 What is the fourth industrial revolution?

 According to a 2016 report, the average lifespan of a company on the S&P 500 list in 1965 was 33 years.
 This had shortened to 20 years by 1990, and is expected to reach 14 years by 2026.
-Many large retailers have closed down due to disruption by ecommerce.
+Many large retailers have closed down due to disruption by e-commerce.
 The manufacturing sector has been completely disrupted by the fast pace of change in a digital world.
 This sector is not alone.
 Energy, logistics and housing are but a few others who have seen a tremendous shift in how business is conducted.
-If we want to take a very basic example, we can look at how Uber changed the way taxi companies operated around the world.
+If we want to take a very basic example, we can look at how Uber changed the way taxi companies operating around the world.
 This change in the way we work, live, and communicate is what we call the fourth industrial revolution.

 The fourth industrial revolution is the synergy of the physical, biological, and information worlds.
-This takes the physical capabilities of what we have developed as a human race, and merges it with the insights and connectivity that we are able to draw from the information realm, in such a close knit way, that we are able to treat them as one entity.
+This takes the physical capabilities of what we have developed as a human race and merges it with the insights and connectivity that we are able to draw from the information realm, in such a close-knit way, that we are able to treat them as one entity.
 Think about how augmented reality brings completely new possibilities to field workers, how artificial intelligence is able to change the processes and skills in so many industries, how 3D printing can change the manufacturing process.